Autumn call is now closed – thank you to all who applied!

 • Satu Palva, University of Helsinki – MEG, EEG, Systems Neuroscience, Cognitive Neuroscience

-• Lauri Parkkonen, Aalto University – Neuroscience, Neuroimaging, Neurotechnology, Physics, Computer Science
+• Lauri Parkkonen, Aalto University – Neuroscience, Neuroimaging, Neurotechnology, Physics, Computer Science (PhD student from the spring call)

 • Markku Partinen, University of Helsinki – Sleep Research, Traffic Medicine, Narcolepsy, Sleep Apnea, Insomnia